-According to literal meaning of the word Patent translation, it specifically means to translate anything related to a Patent into another desired/relevant language.
-However, on legal aspects Patent Translation is demanded when patent written in current language needs to be translated into another language without changing the meaning of the contents inside it.
-While conversion, everything written in textual form in one language, has to be converted in accordance with the current linguistic requirements to avoid patent translation risks.
+According to the literal meaning of the word Patent translation, it means to translate anything related to a Patent into another desired/relevant language.
+However, on legal aspects, Patent Translation is demanded when patent written in current language needs to be translated into another language without changing the meaning of the contents of it.
+While conversion, everything that is written in the textual form in one language, has to be converted in accordance with the current linguistic requirements to avoid patent translation risks.
 Documentation can be of any sort of patent claims, drawings, description, or legal files.

 Patent Translation Risks

-Translation must be done in a way that the anticipated meaning of translated words remains same.
+A translation must be done in a way that the anticipated meaning of translated words remains same.
 But it’s not easy to translate the whole document, maintaining its authenticity and bring the same influence of words through some other language.

 Language difference is one of the major risks to be tackled while translating legal documents.
-Some languages have jargons (special technical words that explains the term precisely) that enhance our understanding towards its severity.
+Some languages have jargons (special technical words that explain the term precisely) that enhance our understanding towards its severity.
 But there may also be cases when those jargons are not found in the translating language.
 This may seem a minor issue on the outer aspect, but the difference in wording can change the meaning and influence of even a single word.
 This could lead to wrong interpretation of the complete sense of the patent application.

-Another consequence of using wrong word is to interpret more than one meaning from the same sentence.
+Another consequence of using the wrong word is to interpret more than one meaning from the same sentence.
 This issue of ambiguity must not be ignored since it can cause confusion for the readers about the significant meaning of the text.
 Doubts could lead to wrong interpretation and misunderstanding about the patent’s purpose.

 In legal matters, every translated sentence must bear the same significance as the original sentence.
 Translation mistakes must be avoided since sometimes they can change the literal meaning of the invention (basically, the claims), making it invalid or meaningless.
 Languages are so diverse that it is very difficult to translate everything word-to-word.
 Thus, leading to wrong interpretation and misunderstanding about the invention.

 Measures to prevent Patent Translation Risks

 It’s better to look for a good and renowned translation agency that holds specialization in patent translation.
 Also, there is also a provision of assigning more than one person in the translation work.
 Through this, the second can check/ re-check for the correctness of first translator’s work.
-There are firms that provide a number of quality assurance processes, from no-review, to spot-checking, to three-person verification.
+There are firms that provide a number of quality assurance processes, from no-review to spot-checking, to three-person verification.

 - Ask for Certified Translator: Certification is the most important part when inventor needs to submit the translation to a court or government agency.
 There are different cases when where a certification is not required by law.
 Even in such cases, it’s a good practice to ask for certification of translation.
 This will ensure that the translation will be precise, correct, unambiguous, and reliable.
 A certification is a statement of the translator’s good faith belief that the translation is true to the original, not a guarantee of accuracy.